 - Soliciting contributions (though soliciting contributions in another state may require a separate registration)

 On the other hand, most states outline certain activities that do not require registration.
 Along with over half of all states, Arizona and Arkansas have adopted the Revised Model Business Corporation Act of 1984.
-Some states follow the Model Business Corporation Act instead, and still more states have their own definition of “doing business”.
-Some common activities that don’t rise to the level of “doing business” are:
+Some states follow the Model Business Corporation Act instead, and still more states have their own definition of doing business.

 - Having a bank account in a foreign state.